18th Birthday Celebrations: 18 Days, 18 Prizes

-Vintage inspired, retro, classic fashion brands, that’s what Ramjet’s been bringing to Darby street for almost two decades, and whilst things may have changed fashion-wise there’s been one constant, Michelle Ramsay.
+Vintage inspired, retro, classic fashion brands, that’s what Ramjet’s been bringing to Darby Street for eighteen years, and whilst things may have changed fashion-wise there’s been one constant, Michelle Ramsay.

 If you’ve ever visited the eclectic boutique, or even just walked past, chances are you will have come across Michelle’s larger than life personality which